 A total of 169 students responded to the surveys across 10 schools.
 Table 1 presents their self-reported demographics.
 Students completing the survey predominantly identified as female (78.22%).
 Students identifying as male made up a much smaller percentage (15.38%).
 The majority of student respondents identified as White (58.33%).
 There were 12.82% of students who identified as Hispanic/Latinx while less than 1% of students that responded identified as Black/African American.
 Students identifying as Asian made up 8.33%.
-The remaining 26.28% either chose to respond as something else, didn't provide a response, or identified as multiracial.
+The remaining 26.28% either chose to respond as something else, didn't provide a response, or identified as multi-racial.
 The demographics of the students in education pathways courses included in this evaluation differed in at least two substantial ways from the school demographics where they attended.
 First, the respondents were nearly 80% female while the schools they came from were nearly 50% female.
 Second, the students in education pathways had a higher proportion of White students than the schools they came from.
 This suggests that simply having an education pathway available is not enough to have an education pathway which is reflective of the student body.
-The vast majority of respondents reported that the highest degree they wanted to earn was either a Bachelor's degree (42.00%) or a Master's degree (44.67%), with the remaining evenly split amongst earning a high school diploma (4.00%), an associates degree (4.67%), or a doctorate (4.67%).
+The vast majority of respondents reported that the highest degree they wanted to earn was either a Bachelor's degree (42.00%) or a Master's degree (44.67%), or a doctorate (4.67%).